conda/conda/docs/source/build_tutorials/app.rst

       entry: rodeo .                              [linux]

-For Mac OSX a launch script must also be provided.
+For OS X a launch script must also be provided.
 In a text editor create a new file in the conda build recipe directory called ``rodeo_mac.command``.
 The contents of this file are